Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-IB vs AP: What you need to know
+IB vs. AP: What You Need to Know

 Many students aiming for high-ranking universities while in high school work hard to set themselves apart.
 Preparation includes taking difficult courses, especially those considered IB (International Baccalaureate) or AP (Advanced Placement).
 With so many intricacies, though, knowing the differences between the two programs is sometimes a little difficult.
-To help you better understand the differences between the IB and AP programs, we’ve completed an all-inclusive guide on the both of them, so, keep on reading!
+To help you better understand the differences between the IB and AP programs, we’ve completed an all-inclusive guide on both of them, so, keep on reading!

 Advanced Placement (AP)